makersacademy/takeaway-challenge/README.md

 - More extensive use of doubles to further isolate separate class testing
 - Use of environment variables to facilitate keeping private information secret
 - More extensive testing of the code that relies on the Twilio gem
-- The ability to place orders via text message.
+- The ability to place orders via text message
+- Additional printed messages depending on the methods executed
+- Description and ingredients of each dish, with the option for the user to amend the latter for preference/dietary requirements
+- Addition of VAT, delivery fee and promotion discounts, where applicable